← Back to 漢書

 使 調 調 調 宿 退

 Prince Dan of Yan, older brother to the boy emperor, nursed a grievance.
-Sang Hongyang, who had built the wine, salt, and iron monopolies that filled the treasury, bragged of his achievement.
-Yan Shigu glosses fa as self-praise.
+And the imperial counsellor Sang Hongyang, who had instituted the wine monopoly and the salt and iron [monopolies] and brought profit to the state, boasted of his merit.
+Yan Shigu says: "Fa means to boast."
 He wanted posts for his sons and kin and blamed Guang when they were denied.
-So the Lady of Gai, the Jies, Sang Hongyang, and Dan plotted together and sent up a forged memorial in the prince's name accusing Guang of drilling the palace guard and imperial guard on the parade ground.
-Meng Kang explains the terms.
+Thereupon the Lady of Gai, Shangguan Jie, An, and Sang Hongyang all conspired with the Prince of Yan; they had a man forge a memorial in the prince's name saying, "When Guang reviewed the gentlemen-of-the-palace and the feathered guard in the capital drill ground—" Meng Kang says: "Du means to review; yi means to drill.
 Yi means to exercise or drill."
 Yan Shigu clarifies that Guang was holding a full-dress military rehearsal.
-The memorial claimed he had cleared the road as for an imperial progress and ordered the imperial kitchen to go ahead of him.
-Yan Shigu explains that the grand provisioner had set out the emperor's meal service.
-The forgery also claimed Guang had slighted Su Wu—twenty years a captive among the Xiongnu, never yielding, yet rewarded only as superintendent of dependent states—while Yang Chang, the commander's chief clerk, had won the grain commission with no achievement to show.
-Yan Shigu identifies Chang as Yang Chang.
-It accused him of arbitrarily reshuffling the staff colonels of his field headquarters.
-Yan Shigu: diao means to select or assign.
+The memorial claimed he had cleared the road as for an imperial progress and ordered the imperial kitchen to go ahead of him. 〈Yan Shigu explains that the grand provisioner had set out the emperor's meal service.
+The forgery also claimed Guang had slighted Su Wu—twenty years a captive among the Xiongnu, never yielding, yet rewarded only as superintendent of dependent states—while Yang Chang, the commander's chief clerk, had won the grain commission with no achievement to show. 〈Yan Shigu identifies Chang as Yang Chang.
+It accused him of arbitrarily reshuffling the staff colonels of his field headquarters. 〈Yan Shigu: diao means to select or assign.
 Mo fu is the commander's headquarters.
 The commentary gives the reading for diao."
 Guang was running the state as his private fief; I fear he plots usurpation.
 I, Dan, will surrender my credentials, take up palace guard duty, and help expose any traitors."
 They waited for Guang's statutory bath day to file the memorial.
-Jie wanted the document routed from the inner court to the ministries for action.
-Yan Shigu glosses xia as referring the matter to subordinate agencies.
+Jie wished to have it sent down from the inner palace to the responsible offices.
+Yan Shigu says: "Xia means to send down to the competent bureaus; pronounced hu-jia."
 Sang Hongyang and the senior ministers would then arrest Guang and strip him of power.
 The memorial reached the throne; the young emperor refused to endorse it.

 7